-It was my first time in Bengal.
-For years I had dreamt of learning more about the beautiful ephemeral designs described and illustrated in "L’Alpona ou les décorations rituelles au Bengale » (Alpona, ritual decoration of Bengal) (1); a short but captivating book I had borrowed from the library of the Guimet Museum of Asian Art in Paris.
-I eventually bought a copy of this precious book and each time I reread it, wondered whether this graphic tradition of East India was still alive and well.
+This is my first visit to Bengal.
+I had been dreaming for years of discovering these ephemeral beauties described and illustrated in "L’Alpona ou les décorations rituelles au Bengale » (Alpona, ritual decoration of Bengal", a captivating little book that I had borrowed from the library of the Guimet Museum of Asian Art in Paris.
+Since then, I have acquired a copy of the precious book and each time I read it, I wonder if this graphic heritage of Eastern India is still alive.

 “Holy pond, flower garland, who prays here at noon?
 I am the pure maiden, Leelavati, the sister of my brother…Mother Goddess, teach me.
-I know not how to pray.
+I do know not how to pray.
 May I give my husband a son.
 May I die by the Ganges.
-Oh Haro of Parvati…May I always be pure”.
+Oh Haro, of Parvati…May I always be pure”.